impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

  - a space, followed by
  - the string `provide rbenv completions`.

-If there was a match, then we shift off the first argument from our list of arguments and run the command itself, passing it the `--complete` option that we've encountered before, for example [here](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-commands#L9){:target="_blank" rel="noopener"}.
+If there was a match, then we shift off the first argument from our list of arguments and run the command itself, passing it the `--complete` option that we've encountered before, for example [here](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-commands#L9){:target="_blank" rel="noopener" }.
 This displays the possible completions just for that one command, then exits.

 ### Why do we use *this* regex pattern?

 The original regex pattern used in `rbenv-completions` was much simpler- just `^#`.
-It was updated to this particular regex pattern (`^\([#%]\|--\|//\)`) as part of [this commit](https://github.com/rbenv/rbenv/commit/497911d6c093341cc1420f1f3f6f1fae5f64d0f5){:target="_blank" rel="noopener"}, in order to support Javascript, Lua, and Erlang comments as well as Bash comments.
+It was updated to this particular regex pattern (`^\([#%]\|--\|//\)`) as part of [this commit](https://github.com/rbenv/rbenv/commit/497911d6c093341cc1420f1f3f6f1fae5f64d0f5){:target="_blank" rel="noopener" }, in order to support Javascript, Lua, and Erlang comments as well as Bash comments.
 Unfortunately we don't have any discussion around this commit, so we don't know why support was added for these languages, and not others.

 I'll admit I'm a bit confused about why this was necessary.
 If I had to speculate, I'd say that some people prefer to write their RBENV plugins in one of these languages, and the core team felt that this was a popular enough choice that it warranted support, in the form of this update to the regex pattern.